verilator/verilator/docs/guide/exe_verilator.rst

    .. note::

-      This option applies only to values explicitly written as X in modules (not classes) in the Verilog source code.
+      This option applies only to values explicitly written as X in modules (not classes, nor parameters) in the Verilog source code.
 Initial values of clocks are set to 0 unless `--x-initial-edge` is specified.
 Initial values of all other state holding variables are controlled with `--x-initial`.